Wednesday, June 27, 2012

 Ever read the book “I Kissed Dating Goodbye”?

-I did, and I couldn’t put it down; instead, I threw it across the room.
+I did, and I couldn’t put it down; instead, I threw it

 With force.

-I read it to understand the following it had generated, a following of mostly church-going/conservative/homeschooled families; a following which hailed the book as the Mecca for all dating standards; a following delighted to swallow and ingest its contents.
+following of mostly church-going/conservative/homeschooled families; a following which hailed the book as the Mecca for all dating standards; a following delighted to swallow and ingest its contents.

 But I gagged.

-Something pulled at my peripheral, itched under my skin.
-The mantra felt familiar, regurgitated and re-labeled.
+Something pulled at my peripheral, itched under my

 Dating was now called “courting”, but with more rules.